You are here: Community » Long-Range Planning

 Pre-Planning

-• Appoint a Long-Range Planning Committee of 3-5 members including the Director
+• Appoint a Long-Range Planning Committee of 3 to 5 members, including the Director

-• Set a timeline including start and end dates
+• Set a timeline with clear start and end dates

 Step 1: Develop a Board Vision

-• Hold a special meeting/retreat to discuss the Trustees' hopes, dreams, and concerns for the future of the library
+• Hold a special meeting or retreat to discuss the trustees' hopes, priorities, and concerns for the future of the library

-• Start with the library's mission as the core
+• Begin with the library's mission as the foundation

-• Reflect on the library's major successes and significant events that impacted the library
+• Reflect on the library's major successes and significant events that have shaped the institution

 • Forecast 3, 5, and 7 years out